jimshowalter/architecture-enforcer/README.md

 By default, nested classes are rolled up to the outermost enclosing class, and references to and from nested classes are rolled up to the outermost enclosing classes.

-For example, if foo.bar.utils.Utils$Common refers to foo.bar.utils.math.Math$Multiply, the tool registers this as a reference from foo.bar.utils.Utils to foo.bar.utils.math.Math.
+For example, if foo.bar.utils.Utils$Common refers to foo.bar.utils.math.Math$Multiply, this tool registers this as a reference from foo.bar.utils.Utils to foo.bar.utils.math.Math.

 In many projects this greatly shrinks the number of references that need to be analyzed.